 1. It May Use R22 Refrigerant (also known as “Freon”)

 The Canadian government is phasing out this dangerous ozone-depleting substance.
 As of January 1, 2020, Canada banned the sale of Freon products.
 Eventually, it will be illegal even to use existing R22.
 So what does this phase-out mean for you?
+You may also smell coolant coming from your air conditioner.

 If you have a refrigerant leak and need your system topped up, you won’t be able to purchase the R22 that you need.
 And eventually, you will not be allowed to run your R22-based A/C at all.